Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Check the current price on Amazon

-No. Family Setup requires the parent to own an iPhone XS or later running iOS 18+.
+Family Setup has a hard requirement for an iPhone.
 There is no way to set up or manage an Apple Watch for a child from an Android phone or any non-Apple device.
 If your household does not have an iPhone, consider the Garmin Bounce or TickTalk 4, which work with both iPhone and Android parent phones.

-No. The Apple Watch SE 3 does not have a camera, so FaceTime video calls are not possible.
+The lack of a camera means video calling is not available.
 Your child can make FaceTime Audio calls (voice-only) and standard cellular phone calls to approved contacts.
 If video calling from the watch is important, the TickTalk 4 is the best option.

-Typically $10 to $15 per month, added as an additional line to the parent's existing carrier plan.
+The cost is added as an additional line to the parent's existing carrier plan.
 Major carriers (AT&T, Verizon, T-Mobile) all support Family Setup.
 Some MVNOs offer plans as low as $6.50/month, though Family Setup support varies.
 Confirm both pricing and compatibility with your carrier before purchasing.

-The 18-hour battery is the shortest among watches used for kids.
+The 18-hour battery means mandatory nightly charging.
 The Garmin Bounce lasts 1.5-2 days, the TickTalk 4 lasts 1-1.5 days.
 The Apple Watch needs nightly charging without exception.
 Fast charging helps (15 minutes gives ~8 hours), but a forgotten overnight charge means a dead watch by afternoon.
 If battery life is a priority, purpose-built kids watches have a clear advantage.

-Yes, and it is excellent.
 With Family Setup and location sharing enabled, your child appears in Find My on your iPhone, iPad, or Mac.
 You get real-time location, arrival/departure notifications for specific places, and the Find My network -- which uses hundreds of millions of Apple devices -- can locate the watch even with poor cellular coverage.
 The tracking is as good as or better than purpose-built kids watches.